CERNatschool/beta-attenuation/data/sr/README.md

 The Strontium-90 Data for the Beta Attenuation Experiment
 =========================================================

-The datasets, all 600 frames each, are provided in directories here.
+The datasets, all containing 600 frames each, are provided in directories here.

-See the `.dsc` files for detector settings.
+See the `.dsc` files for the detector and acquisition settings.